jrl-umi3218/mc_rtc/doc/tutorials/recipes/datastore.md

 ## Advanced usage

-- **Inheritance** is also supported, but you need to explitely provide the type of your object's parent classes to be able to retrive them later.
+- **Inheritance** is also supported, but you need to explicitly provide the type of your object's parent classes to be able to retrieve them later.
 Here is a very simple example showing how to store and use objects using inheritance and polymorphic member functions.

   ```cpp
   struct A